 How and when will we receive the money?

 Successful applicants will be notified about the amount of funding in September via email.
-The grant will be paid into your bank account after you have run your activities and submitted a short online report and high-resolution photos.
+The grant will be paid into your bank account after you have run your activities and submitted a short online report including high-resolution photos.
+The grant can be used for all relevant costs related to your activity, but Fare does not fund staff costs.